2023 Mulgrave state by-election: Resignation of Daniel Andrews

 At a media conference on 26 September 2023, Daniel Andrews announced his resignation as premier, leader of the Victorian Labor Party, and member for Mulgrave, to take effect the following day.
 The resignation came exactly 10 months into his four year elected term as member for Mulgrave.
 He cited thoughts of life following his premiership, which he felt meant "it is time to go".

-Following the 2022 Victorian state election Daniel Andrews had committed to govern and remain in Parliament for a full four year term.
+Following the 2022 Victorian state election, Andrews had committed to govern and remain in parliament for a full four-year term.

 Seat details

 Mulgrave has been represented in the Victorian Legislative Assembly on two separate occasions.
 Its first appearance as an electoral district was during the 1958 Victorian state election, when it was captured by Ray Wiltshire of the Victorian Liberal Party.
 At the time, Mulgrave was regarded as a secure stronghold for the Liberal Party as its two-party-preferred vote never reached below 60 per cent.
 Wiltshire continued to serve as the Member of Parliament (MP) for Mulgrave until the 1967 Victorian state election, when the district was abolished.
 Subsequently, it was replaced by Syndal which Wiltshire represented until his retirement in 1976.
 The electorate was reestablished at the 2002 Victorian state election, replacing Dandenong North and won by Daniel Andrews who had held the seat up until his resignation in 2023.